 The Environment Agency monitor groundwater levels at several observation boreholes across our region.
 We use the data to understand the risk to our system.
 This enables us to target operations quickly to reduce the impact.

-Groundwater levels were below normal in Swindon and Oxfordshire at the end of July 2025.
-They were normal across the rest of the region.
-The graph shows the long-term averages.
+Groundwater levels were exceptionally high in Swindon and Oxfordshire at the end of February 2026.
+They were mostly normal across the rest of the region.

-In July, we experienced below average rainfall in the Thames Catchment.
-At 50mm, it was 85% of the long-term average.
+In February, we experienced above average rainfall in the Thames Catchment.
+At 107mm, it was 206% of the long-term average.

 The graph shows how rainfall differs from the long-term average for the Thames catchment.